terraform-provider-openstack/terraform-provider-openstack/website/docs/r/containerinfra_cluster_v1.html.markdown

 * `node_count` - (Optional) The number of nodes for the cluster.
 Changing this creates a new cluster.

+* `fixed_network` - (Optional) The fixed network that will be attached to the cluster.
+Changing this creates a new cluster.

+* `fixed_subnet` - (Optional) The fixed subnet that will be attached to the cluster.
+Changing this creates a new cluster.

 ## Attributes reference